dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/guide/enable-features.md

 In addition to the basic camera control APIs, Dynamsoft Camera Enhancer (DCE) have some features that need a valid license to drive.
 DCE features include:

 - Frame Filter: Filter out blurry frames.
-- Sensor Control: Discard all the frames when device is shaking.
+- Sensor Control: Discard all the frames when the device is shaking.
 - Enhanced Focus: Enhanced the camera focus ability (recommended on low-end devices).
-- Fast Mode: Crop the frames into different small size.
+- Fast Mode: Crop the frames into different small sizes.
-- Auto Zoom: Auto zoom to approach the region of interest.
+- Auto Zoom: Auto-zoom to approach the region of interest.
-- Smart Torch: Show/hide a torch button when environment light level is low/high.
+- Smart Torch: Show/hide a torch button when the environment light level is low/high.

 ## How to Enable DCE Features